Deal or no deal? UK Parliament nears historic vote on Brexit

-LONDON (AP) — Parliament was set for a historic vote Tuesday as British Prime Minister Theresa May lobbied for support but braced for defeat of the U.K.'s divorce deal with the European Union.
+The UK Parliament is set for a historic vote this morning (8.15am NZ time) as British Prime Minister Theresa May lobbied for support but braced for defeat of the UK's divorce deal with the European Union.

 Lawmakers finally get their chance to say yes or no to May's deal after more than two years of political upheaval.
 All signs indicate a resounding rejection, despite pleas from May and her allies on the final day of debate.